 Sure, this is an objective thing – taste comes in many flavours – but there are also collective values and universal aesthetics which must be considered.

 Historically, the problem was that the quality of the ‘field’ decided the quality of the creative output.
 But this is changing.
 The beauty of the internet is that the field is no longer geographically restricted to a city or village where artists and their patrons hang out.
-With today’s platforms for creators such as Instagram, Soundcloud, Etsy, Youtube and WordPress, the field is now global and everyone in the world with access to an internet connection can be a judge.
+With today’s platforms for creators such as Instagram, Soundcloud, Etsy, Youtube and WordPress, the field is now global and everyone in the world with access to an internet connection can be an assessor in the field.
 And this is awesome as it will be easier to separate real from false creativity.

 Sure, I came from spending seven years prior in London, the place with the most cynical and intelligent critics on the planet, so I was used to great reviews and a very hard-to-please community of journalists and bloggers.
 However, I believe that this field is good for London, which has been the creative global Mecca for a long time, no matter what other cities try to convince us to think.
 Everything good, whether it’s a film, a play, a band, a designer, a fashion, a writer, a type of food or drink, will come to London within one year of it’s origin.